rachaelstanislaw/intro_ci/README.md

 # Continuous Integration
 "Continuous integration (CI) is the practice of automating the integration of code changes from multiple contributors into a single software project.
 The CI process is comprised of automatic tools that assert the new code's correctness before integration."

-## Sign up for the free version of CircleCI using github
+## Sign up for the free version of CircleCI using Github

 https://circleci.com/signup/?source-button=free